Endunry/openweathermap-ts/README.md

 There are 2 ways of using public getter methods.

-1. You can pass in argument/s
+1. Pass in argument/s
 2. Store preferences in the [location object](#Helpers-for-location-object)

-When both are used, the argument/s precede over defined location object.
+When both are used, the argument/s precede over the defined location object.

-Notice some methods are grouped together by & because their arguments are the same put output different results.
+Notice some methods are grouped together with & because their arguments are the same.
+But they produce different results.

 ---